ang9009/polaroids/README.md

 # polaroids-bot

-A Discord bot that automatically uploads photos from private Discord servers my friends and I are in to my Synology PhotoStation6.
+A Discord bot that automatically uploads videos and images from private Discord servers my friends and I are in to my Synology PhotoStation6.
+Supports photo and video tagging.

 ## Scripts